-As the Lebanese American University embarks upon a new session at its Summer Institute for Intensive Arabic Language and Culture in 2013, I would like to extend a hearty welcome to you at LAUís flagship Beirut campus.
-In past years SINARC has proved to be one of the best and most effective study abroad programs in the area of Arabic language and Middle Eastern culture, and we continue to forge ahead with this mission of excellence into the programís fourteenth year.
+As the Lebanese American University embarks upon a new session at its Summer Institute for Intensive Arabic Language and Culture in 2014, I would like to extend a hearty welcome to you at LAUís flagship Beirut campus.
+In past years SINARC has proved to be one of the best and most effective study abroad programs in the area of Arabic language and Middle Eastern culture, and we continue to forge ahead with this mission of excellence into the programís fifteenth year.

 SINARCís expertise and its presence in the heart of the Lebanese capital city of Beirut are two valuable elements that combine to make the experience at the institute a memorable one.
 Previous international participants have included students from the U.S., Canada, Mexico, Brazil, Belgium, England, France, Switzerland, Austria, Spain, Italy, Norway, Sweden, The Netherlands, Germany, Greece, Japan, Lebanon, Kuwait and Jordan, and have played a major role in facilitating a remarkable ambiance of cultural exchange in tune with Lebanese and Middle Eastern cultures.